 Mix your filling first.
 In a separate bowl, make the cake batter, starting with the wet ingredients, and blending until smooth, and then adding in the sweeteners, and finally the flours.
 Pour 1/2 of it into a greased 9″ springform pan.
 Take half of your prepared apples, and sprinkle them evenly over the cake batter.
 Pour the rest of the batter over the apples, and now pour and smooth the filling over the top layer of cake batter.
 Spread the rest of your apple pieces over the filling.

-Cut your butter/margarine into the flour and sweeteners for the topping, and then crumble this over the top of your apples.
+Cut your butter/margarine into the flour and sweeteners for the topping, and then crumble it over the top of your apples.